Hi, my name is Ben and I’m the creator of Tiny Eco Home Life.

 I’m also passionate about education.
-This site aims to cover my journey, as well as the different ways for you, to live a more environmentally friendly, ethically minded life.
+At its heart, this website is an eco blog.
+I aim to cover my journey and publish information to help you (and me) to live a more environmentally friendly, ethically minded life.

-I live in Greater Manchester, England, the heart of the industrial revolution back in the day and one of the largest metropolitan areas in the country.
+I live in Greater Manchester, England.
+It’s here where I was brought up and developed a love of the environment.
+Manchester was at the heart of the industrial revolution back in the day and one of the largest metropolitan areas in the country.
 There are a lot of cars, concrete and people.
 But there are still a number of green areas, which I love to explore.

-All of these points are exactly the reasons why it’s really important for me to try and live in more sustainable, eco-conscious way.
+All of these points are exactly why it’s really important for me to try and live in more sustainable, eco-conscious way.
 I want to do my bit to support the environment and local ecosystems.
-Green space is invaluable for the health of both you and me, as well as the world, and I want there to be more of it!
+Green space is invaluable for the health of both you and me, as well as the world – I want there to be more of it!

 As a child I always loved animals and the outdoors.
 Living in an inner city area, my annual trip to Chester Zoo was one of the highlights of the year!
-Yes zoos have their pros and cons, but they sparked my love for animals.
+Yes zoos have their pros and cons, but they sparked my love for animals as a youngster.

 I also have a Post Graduate degree in Education and Qualified Teacher Status, so sharing knowledge, educating and inspiring others is close to my heart!